 6. You are using Betterment to manage investment accounts.
 Many consumers think of Betterment as a Robo-Advisor that consumers can use directly to manage their own investments.
 Would you mind explaining why you use Betterment?

 You’d be surprised at how many consumers have no idea who Betterment is, and have only a vague understanding of what Fidelity, Vanguard and Charles Schwab does!
 I wanted an investment partner who would use ETFs models, do most of the heavy lifting for me, and also be a reasonable price for clients.
 The platform is open for my one-time or ongoing clients at a price point of 0.75%, with no minimum balance requirements.
-With the smart rebalancing, tax loss harvesting, and fractional share investing, clients are getting a great service at a cheaper-than-usual price.
+With smart rebalancing, tax-loss harvesting, and fractional share investing, clients are getting a great service at a cheaper-than-usual price.

 7. What is your favorite aspect of being a financial advisor?
 Would you recommend the profession to others?